awsdocs/amazon-appstream2-developer-guide/doc_source/limits.md

 | Image copies \(per month\) | 20 |
 | Users in the user pool | 50 |

-\*For fleet instances that have default internet access enabled, the limit is 100\.
-For information about enabling default internet access for a fleet, see [Enabling Internet Access Using a Public Subnet](managing-network-internet-default.md)\.
+\*For fleet instances that have default internet access enabled, the quota is 100\.
+For information about enabling default internet access for a fleet, see [Configure a New or Existing VPC with a Public Subnet](managing-network-default-internet-access.md)\.